Joseph has had a lawn and irrigation business in Florida for almost a decade and has experience with many brands of lawn equipment.

-Each of these brands have many different varieties of string trimmers and you would be well advised to try several of the options out.
-This comparison, however, will be a good starting point to help you find the right option, and the right brand.
+Each of these brands has many different varieties of string trimmers, and you would be well advised to try several of the options out.
+This comparison, however, will be a good starting point to help you find the right option and the right brand.

 Anyone who has had to use a string trimmer knows that the ability to deliver power to the tip of your string is what decides how quickly and effectively you can finish the job.
 If you are doing a job that requires blades rather than a string, power means that much more due to the weight of the blades.
 Either way, for lawn professionals, a stronger engine means a tool that will last longer and finish the job faster.

-For overwhelming power, one need look no further than the Stihl line of Weed Trimmers.
+For overwhelming power, one needs to look no further than the Stihl line of weed trimmers.
 Although the Echo trimmers provide some punch, reaching up to a 28.1 cc engine, there are still three more levels of displacement in the Stihl line.
 Stihl offers powerheads in 24.1, 27.2, 28.4, 31.4, 36.3, and 37.7 cc.

-Stihl's trimmers range from 9.3 lbs to 15.9 lbs, while Echo has models that come it at 10.1 lbs through 13.5 lbs.
-While the Stihl trimmers are, on average, heavier than the Echo, they try to make up for it with the above mentioned bike handle and also by adding a strap that clips onto the shaft of the trimmer.
+Stihl's trimmers range from 9.3–15.9 lbs, while Echo has models that come in at 10.1–13.5 lbs.
+While the Stihl trimmers are, on average, heavier than the Echo, they try to make up for it with the above-mentioned bike handle and also by adding a strap that clips onto the shaft of the trimmer.
 Both may seem like overkill, but believe me, the power of those trimmers is surprising.

-For myself, it seems that how comfortable the particular round grip is of the respective brands is a large part personal preference.
+For myself, it seems that how comfortable the particular round grip of the respective brands is in large part due to personal preference.
 Both are quite comfortable and are laid out well.
-Throttles, chokes and more are all readily accessible and easy to locate.
+Throttles, chokes, and more are all readily accessible and easy to locate.

-I will say that the Echo string trimmers are, on average, about a half pound lighter than the Stihl options.
-Most likely this is due to the size of the Stihl power plants, but either way, a half pound is not much until you are carrying it around for twenty minutes in the hot sun.
+I will say that the Echo string trimmers are, on average, about a half-pound lighter than the Stihl options.
+Most likely this is due to the size of the Stihl power plants, but either way, a half pound is not much until you are carrying it around for 20 minutes in the hot sun.

-When discussing pricing of these two brands, one should remember that these are well established, commercial grade brands.
+When discussing the pricing of these two brands, one should remember that these are well-established, commercial-grade brands.
 However, both of them do offer models at $200 or less.
-In fact, Echo has 6 options at or below $200, including one straight shaft model, and Stihl has 3 models under $200, so they both offer models that are well within the homeowner's reach.
+In fact, Echo has six options at or below $200, including one straight shaft model, and Stihl has three models under $200, so they both offer models that are well within the homeowner's reach.

 For the higher end of their brands, the Stihl can be much more costly.
-With 5 options listed above $400, the Stihl brand has a higher average price.
-The top end Echo is only $400.
-Yes, the strongest Stihl is 9.6 cc larger than the strongest Echo, but with the Echo's "high torque" model that has a half inch larger cutting swath, one has to wonder if the Stihl is actually worth another $230.
+With five options listed above $400, the Stihl brand has a higher average price.
+The top-end Echo is only $400.
+Yes, the strongest Stihl is 9.6 cc larger than the strongest Echo, but with the Echo's "high torque" model that has a half-inch larger cutting swath, one has to wonder if the Stihl is actually worth another $230.